All Home Meters

 Introduction.

-In Miami-Dade County, property owners with buildings 30 years or older must undergo a mandatory building recertification to ensure their buildings remain structurally sound and compliant with local codes.
-The cost of building recertification can vary based on multiple factors, including the building's size, condition, and required repairs.
-In this comprehensive guide, we'll break down everything you need to know about the recertification price in Miami, covering inspection fees, repair, and more.
+Property owners with buildings 30 year or older must pay the cost and undergo a mandatory building recertification to ensure their buildings remain structurally sound and compliant with local codes.
+The cost of building recertification in Miami-Dade can vary based on multiple factors, including the building's size, condition, and required repairs.
+In this comprehensive guide, we'll break down everything you need to know about the recertification price, covering inspection fees, repair, and more.

-The recertification is a critical safety inspection mandated by Miami-Dade County to verify that buildings meet current safety and structural standards.
+The building recertification is a critical safety inspection to verify that buildings meet current safety and structural standards.
 The inspection covers areas such as:

 • Structural integrity: Foundation, roof, walls, and load-bearing elements.